 Another area of economic activity is the medical field.
-Piedmont-Fayette Hospital expanded capacity and services with a major construction project.
-The facility has 282 beds and the hospital employs over 2,000 people including 900 physicians.
+Piedmont-Fayette Hospital expanded its capacity and services with a major construction project.
+The facility has 282 beds and the hospital employs over 2,000 people, including 900 physicians.
 In addition to 24-hour emergency services, the hospital provides cancer care, heart care, orthopedic care, women's care, surgical services, major medical, and is known for the use of robotic surgery facilities.
-In addition, several other related projects were completed including a medical office building (30,000 SF), an assisted living center near the hospital and the two-story (60,000 SF) wellness center.
-The Piedmont-Fayette hospital is nationally recognized and is continually ranked in the top 50 hospitals in the country.
+In addition, over the last several years, related projects have been completed, including a medical office building (30,000 SF), an assisted living center located near the hospital and a two-story (60,000 SF) wellness center.
+Piedmont-Fayette Hospital is nationally recognized and is continually ranked in the top 50 hospitals in the country.

 The county government and cities collaborated in planning for a special local option sales tax (SPLOST) referendum in early 2017.
 The projects include multiple transportation projects, public safety improvements, road improvements, cart path improvements, park/recreation improvements, debt retirement and storm-water infrastructure repair/replacement.
-The tax will be collected over 6 years and collections are expected to be over \$141 million which will be allocated to the cities and county per an intergovernmental agreement.
-The county and cities are in the planning process to propose a SPLOST referendum in 2023.
+The tax will be collected over 6 years and collections are expected to be over \$141 million which will be allocated to the cities and county based on an intergovernmental agreement.
+The county and cities passed a SPLOST referendum in 2023 to fund capital projects such as expansion of the Justice Center, transportation, parks and recreation improvements and storm water projects.

 The city governments, county government, School System, Chamber of Commerce and community leaders participated in the Fayette Visioning Initiative over the last several years.
 The project focused on planning for the future in education, community, economy and place in Fayette County.
 In addition, the Chamber of Commerce led a rebranding initiative with county and city governments and community leaders.
 The campaign was designed to attract new residents and businesses with the focus on the county's history, livability, and creativity with the tagline "Create Your Story".
 This branding ties in well with the influx of film, television, and streaming production projects in Fayette.
-The Money Magazine ranking of Peachtree City #24 in their best places to live demonstrated the livability of Fayette County.
+Money Magazine's (now Money.com) ranking of Peachtree City as #24 in their best places to live in 2021 demonstrates the livability of Fayette County.